openstack/nova/doc/source/user/filter-scheduler.rst

 performance.
 The general suggestion is to filter out invalid hosts as soon as possible to avoid unnecessary costs.
 We can sort :oslo.config:option:`filter_scheduler.enabled_filters` items by their costs in reverse order.
-For example, ComputeFilter is better before any resource calculating filters like RamFilter, CoreFilter.
+For example, ``ComputeFilter`` is better before any resource calculating filters like ``NUMATopologyFilter``.

 In medium/large environments having AvailabilityZoneFilter before any capability or resource calculating filters can be useful.